mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 ```

 **Caution:** Inline JavaScript comments can cause problems with `compress.html`, so be sure to `/* comment this way */` and avoid `// these sorts of comments`.

+**Note:** CDN services such as CloudFlare provide optional automatic minification for HTML, CSS, and JavaScript.
+If you are serving your site via such a service and have minification enabled, this configuration might be redundant.
+{: .notice--info}